 - 1. This Chapter shall apply to investments in the territory of one Party by an investor of another Party, which constitute, or are related to, a direct investment.
-It shall not apply to investments in the services sectors covered by Chapter 3 (Trade in Services).
-(9) - (9) For the avoidance of doubt, it is confirmed that services specifically exempted from the scope of Chapter 3 (Trade in Services), âair traffic rightsâ are considered to be covered services sectors, and therefore do not fall under the scope of this Chapter. - 2.
+It shall not apply to investments in the services sectors covered by Chapter 3 (Trade in Services),9 - 2.
 This Chapter shall apply to investments irrespective of whether they have been made prior to or after the entry into force of this Agreement.
 It shall however not apply to disputes arising out of events which occurred prior to the entry into force of this Agreement. - 3.
 The provisions of this Chapter shall be without prejudice to the interpretation or application of the rights and obligations under any other international agreement relating to investment or taxation to which Ukraine and one or several EFTA States are parties.